 - Remove any natural material (such as vegetation) from the corridor.

-- Trespass-Private residences line the corridor; these are not "pit stops"!
+- Trespass-Private residences line the corridor; these are not "pit stops".

 - Bike against traffic.

-- Litter-Leave only "treadmarks"!
+- Litter.

 - Obstruct traffic flow or stop in the road.

 Devil's Elbow is one of the historic locations along the M-119 corridor which is marked by signage.